flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions-Markovian.md

 3. **SEE ALSO Section**:
    - The SEE ALSO section SHOULD provide title-only WikiLinks and hashtags to facilitate further exploration within the Zettelkasten or future research.
-   - Links within the SEE ALSO section SHOULD NOT be directly related to the Zettel's central theme or focus.
+   - Links within the SEE ALSO section MAY be indirectly related to the Zettel's central theme or focus.
    - The SEE ALSO section MAY include:
-     - **Index Note WikiLinks**: Title-only WikiLinks to Index Notes that create an alphanumeric Zettel index.
+     - **Index Note WikiLinks**:  Title-only WikiLinks to Index Notes in the SEE ALSO section SHOULD follow the Zettelkasten’s indexing conventions and MAY be indirectly related to the Zettel's main content.
+They SHOULD facilitate intuitive navigation and retrieval within the Zettelkasten.
-     - **Distantly Related Zettel Links or URLs**: Title-only WikiLinks to Zettels that provide additional context or suggest further research but are optional to understanding the primary focus of the current Zettel.
+     - **Distantly Related Zettel Links or URLs**: Title-only WikiLinks (other than Index Note WikiLinks) to Zettels that provide additional context or suggest further research but are optional to understanding the primary focus of the current Zettel.
      - **Hashtags and Metadata**: relevant hashtags and metadata that aid in organizing and retrieving Zettels.
    - MUST ensure all WikiLinks in the SEE ALSO section are title-only WikiLinks.